 Chef-owner Michael Scelfo churns out some of Cambridge's most inventive weekend brunch offerings.
 Pickled corn pancakes jockey for attention alongside the likes of hickory smoked pig tails with cheese crisps, grits, and a soft poached egg.
 Lighter options include local burrata with spring onion jam, or what's billed as the "ubiquitous" kale salad, featuring shaved fennel, pistachio, and lemon.
-The bar's Szechuan Bloody Mary provides a textbook hair-of-the-dog option for those in need.
+Plus, the bar's Szechuan Bloody Mary provides a textbook hair-of-the-dog option for those in need.

-As one of Kenmore Square’s most popular weekend brunch spots, Island Creek Oyster Bar gets packed to the gills whenever the Sox have an afternoon home game.
+Warning: as one of Kenmore Square’s most popular weekend brunch spots, Island Creek Oyster Bar gets packed to the gills whenever the Sox have an afternoon home game.
 The seafood-centric menu satisfies savory hankerings for smoked salmon, fried clams, and most notably the kitchen's award-winning lobster roll.
 Those looking for a classic start to the day can opt for cinnamon French toast or an egg white frittata.

 This Inman Square haunt may be the only spot in town to offer brunch on both Sundays and Mondays.
 The odd timing might cater to restaurant industry workers, but anyone can stop by to enjoy fried chicken and buttermilk waffles topped with hot pepper syrup.
-Other highlights: a brunch burger topped with chocolate-covered bacon, and blueberry French toast made with Texas toast, malted whipped cream, cobbler cookie crumble, and maple syrup.
-The bar whips up a bevy of boozy drinks for hair-of-the-dog types.
+Other temptations: a brunch burger topped with chocolate-covered bacon, and blueberry French toast made with Texas toast, malted whipped cream, cobbler cookie crumble, and maple syrup.
+The bar whips up a bevy of creative booze-forward drinks for hair-of-the-dog types.

 For a seafood-focused Sunday brunch, look no further than Fort Point's Row 34.
-Start with clam chowder or cider-steamed mussels before choosing between classics (blueberry griddlecakes, Arctic char lox toast) or new-school options like a nori bagel topped with trout pâté.
+Start with clam chowder or cider-steamed mussels before choosing between classic-leaning creations (blueberry griddlecakes, Arctic char lox toast) or new-school options like a nori bagel topped with trout pâté.
 Many a table is topped with a lobster roll, sometimes both the cold and hot varieties.
 One of the neighborhood's best draft lists allows beer snobs to drink the afternoon away.

 Waypoint invites Sunday brunchers to indulge their seafood obsessions while the sun's out.
 Celebratory types eschew fresh oysters or smoked and salted peel-and-eat shrimp in favor of the inventive caviar service, complete with plankton and white corn blinis.
-Other nautically-inspired brunch highlights include a potato latke Benedict topped with lobster, an everything bagel pizza topped with smoked whitefish, and a plate of chicken-fried oysters and waffles featuring buttermilk-bacon gravy and roasted apple honey.
+Other nautically-inspired brunch offerings include a potato latke Benedict topped with lobster, an everything bagel pizza topped with smoked whitefish, and a plate of chicken-fried oysters and waffles featuring buttermilk-bacon gravy and roasted apple honey.